scylladb/scylla-manager/docs/source/sctool.rst

    sctool cluster delete --cluster <id|name> [global flags]

-.. note:: If you are removing the cluster from Scylla Manager and you are using Scylla Monitoring, remove the target from Prometheus Target list </operating-scylla/monitoring/monitoring_stack/#procedure>`_ in the prometheus/scylla_manager_servers.yml file.
+.. note:: If you are removing the cluster from Scylla Manager and you are using Scylla Monitoring, remove the target from the `Prometheus Target list <http://scylladb.github.io/scylla-monitoring/master/monitoring_stack.html#configure-scylla-nodes-from-files>`_ in the prometheus/scylla_manager_servers.yml file.

 cluster delete parameters